I was never really a big fan of McBain, but I had read recently The Gutter and the Grave and really liked it. So I was hoping

 city and would be controlled by some almighty mafia I would find it believable.

-there’s another testimony in the middle of the book from hero’s cop friend and
+personal observations to make it consistent and narration fluid.
+Plus, there’s another testimony in the middle of the book from the hero’s cop friend, and it just adds to the overall confusion.

 So it’s not bad, but also not very good.